 Conditional Language Admission and the Pathway to UA Program for International Graduate Students

 Students admitted with conditional language admission are required to take classes in the English Language Institute (ELI) as a condition of moving into full-time academic classes.
-Students with an English language test score of 61-78 on the TOEFL iBT, 5.5-6.0 on the IELTS, or 44-58 on the PTE have the option of applying to the graduate Pathway to UA program.
+Students with an English language proficiency test score of 61-78 on the TOEFL iBT, 5.5-6.0 on the IELTS, 100-105 on the DET, or 44-58 on the PTE have the option of applying to the graduate Pathway to UA program.
 The Pathway to UA program permits students in participating departments to take classes toward their graduate degree while taking ELI classes.
 Students scoring below these thresholds must start in full-time ELI classes before progressing to the Pathway to UA program.
-As their English skills will not be reflective of their academic potential, conditionally admitted students are exempt from the admission test score (e.g. GRE/GMAT/MAT) requirements at the time of admission.
+As their English skills will not be reflective of their academic potential, conditionally admitted students are exempt from the admission test score (e.g. GRE/GMAT/MCAT) requirements at the time of admission.

 Pathway to UA Students